 Another no-no is under or over quoting.
 When a budget is set for £500 - £1000, quoting £2000 is just going to put the employer off.
 Unless you can justify the additional £1000 in your message then it's not going to work.
 Likewise undercutting has been proven to turn the employer off that applicant as it sends a sign of desperation, lack of experience and unprofessionalism.
 We all love a bargain and makeup artist jobs are no different, but employers want to see more than just a cheap rate.

 Applying to jobs on the site without a portfolio is also frowned upon and employers will typically move those applicants into the 'rejected' folder or ignore the applicant completely.
 ALWAYS include a portfolio when applying and ideally a quote, message and complete profile to increase your chances of success.

 Another red flag is when an applicant commits to a makeup job that they can't do.
 Whether you're not in the right location or booked up on that particular day, don't apply to jobs just for the sake of it.
 Think of the process like a dating agency trying to find the right match.

-The wedding industry is not going anywhere in fact there were more weddings in 2015 then ever before.
-It's an area that is also becoming more diverse with brides looking for unique makeup looks and grooms starting to come around to the idea of male makeup, grooming and touch ups.
+The wedding industry is not going anywhere, in fact, there were more weddings in 2015 than ever before.
+It's an area that is also becoming more diverse with brides looking for unique makeup looks and grooms starting to come around to the idea of male makeup, grooming, and touch ups.
 The bridal industry is also very well paid and often starts with doing the bride's makeup but ends up with the mother of the bride, bridesmaids and whomever else is in the area!
 Don't be fooled into thinking wedding makeup jobs are only for the summer - oh no - we post wedding jobs on the board all year round.